Pratik-Singh-Deo/devTinder-web/README.md

 - New Page - See all my Connection Requests
 - Feature - Accept/Reject connection requests
 - Send/Ignore the user card from the feed

-# Remaining:

-- Send/ignore the user card from Feed
 - Signup New User
 - E2ETesting